developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/output/intent/index.md

 ## Other Decode Tags

 The decode-related data added to an intent bundle can be retrieved using specific string tags.
-Use the JavaScript call below with the string tags in the section that follows.
+Use the code below with the string tags in the section that follows.

 	:::java
-	Intent.getStringtExtra()
+	Intent.getStringExtra()

 **Tag**: LABEL_TYPE_TAG <br>
 **Type**: [String]<br>